fabriziotorelli-wipro/digitalrig-apigee/digitalrig-apigee-riglet/ec2/README.md

 ### Testing the API Gateway

-* call https://<front-end-public-ip> -> then click on link 'APIGee Jenkins API Proxy Call' or call https://<front-end-public-ip>/apigee the add discovered service at the end of the path (e.g.: https://<front-end-public-ip>/apigee/Jenkins for Jenkins API access thru APIGee proxy)
+* call `https://<front-end-public-ip>` -> then click on link 'APIGee Jenkins API Proxy Call'
+* call `https://<front-end-public-ip>/apigee` the add discovered service at the end of the path (e.g.: `https://<front-end-public-ip>/apigee/Jenkins` for Jenkins API access thru APIGee proxy)

-* Use account admin/admin or user/user to authenticate the front-end
+Use this user account : admin/admin or user/user to authenticate the NGNIX Client Gateway.

-The NGINX server access is password protected and the default password is : admin/admin.
+The NGINX server access is password protected.
 You can change with your preferred htpasswd file the dr-script -> digital apigee front-end apps role in folder `files`.

 ### Related articles